-The specific requirements for poultry meat production are set down in Annex III, Section II of Regulation 853/2004:
+The specific requirements for poultry meat production are set down in Annex III, Section II of Retained EU Regulation 853/2004:

 This section of regulation 853/2004 outlines the requirements from the transportation of live poultry to the slaughterhouse, right through to the requirements for slaughterhouse and cutting plant premises, as well those requirements which apply to the process of slaughtering, cutting and boning.